SamerAlkhodary/mazeSolver-Golang-/README.md

 # Usages

   1.  go build
   2.  ./ [binayName] inputFile.png outputFile.png

 # Input data

-  the program can solve mazes that follow set of rules:
+  The program can solve mazes that follow set of rules:
-    * The maze walls color is black
+    1. The maze walls color is black
-    * The maze is surrounded by walls
+    2. The maze is surrounded by walls
-    * The maze has an oppening at the top which serves as gate to the maze  and an oppening at bottom that serves as the exit
+    3. The maze has an oppening at the top which serves as gate to the maze  and an oppening at bottom that serves as the exit